 - 5. At the 8th meeting, on 11 May 2009, the delegation presented its report, indicating that Yemen was celebrating the nineteenth anniversary of the realization of the unity of the land and people of Yemen on 22 May 1990.
-It added that the unified Yemen's Constitution mandated equal rights for citizens without discrimination and adopted democracy, political pluralism and respect for human rights and fundamental freedoms as an irreversible approach. - 6.
+It added that the unified Constitution mandated equal rights for citizens without discrimination and adopted democracy, political pluralism and respect for human rights and fundamental freedoms as an irreversible approach. - 6.
 Yemen involved a number of civil society organizations in the preparation of the national report.
-The delegation stated that democracy and human rights in Yemen have become a behaviour and a way of life and that if some negative aspects emerge in practice and application, they are normal symptoms experienced usually by the countries of emerging democracies.
-It mentioned that Yemen was witnessing a growing trend of legislative and institutional guarantees which represent the basis for the empowerment of civil society institutions and members of the society to engage in the actual practice of the principles and values of rights and freedoms and to participate actively in the political, economic, social and cultural life. - 7.
-The delegation believed that democracy and human rights in Yemen constitute an integrated system and that the most striking evidence in this regard is the ratification of more than 56 international conventions and instruments since an early period and the establishment of a Ministry of Human Rights in 2003.
+Democracy and human rights in Yemen have become a behaviour and a way of life and if some negative aspects emerge in practice and application, they are normal symptoms experienced by emerging democracies.
+Yemen was witnessing a growing trend of legislative and institutional guarantees which represent the basis for the empowerment of civil society institutions and members of society to engage in the actual practice of the principles and values of rights and freedoms and to participate actively in political, economic, social and cultural life. - 7.
+Democracy and human rights in Yemen constitute an integrated system and the most striking evidence in this regard is the ratification of more than 56 international conventions and instruments from an early date and the establishment of the Ministry of Human Rights in 2003.